Open-MBEE/mms-alfresco/README.md

 A 64 GB configuration can hold about 2 billion elements but might be slow, so you might want to switch to a powerful CPU configuration:

 t3.xlarge -> r5.large -> r5.xlarge

+## Contributing

+To learn how you can get involved in a variety of ways, please see [Contibuting to OpenMBEE](https://www.openmbee.org/contribute).